datacenter/empirical-traffic-gen/README.md

 ## Output

-A successful run creates two output files name $pre_req.out and $pre_flow.out, where $prefix is the string provided via command line.
+A successful run creates two output files name $pre_reqs.out and $pre_flows.out, where $prefix is the string provided via command line.
 The two files provide the size (in bytes) and completion time (in microseconds) for all requests and flows, respectively.
 Note that if the fanout is always 1, requests and flows